rcorp/standard-project-structure/docs/project-structure.md

 > Initial Project Structure created to in the project.

-### Create Generic Project Structure
+## Create Generic Project Structure
-Yeoman is required.
-So firstly we need to check whether yeoman is installed or not.

-    npm install -g yo
-After that run these command using create Initial Project Structure.
+#### Installation

+Add Initial Project Structue to our project.
+For this, we will run this command:

     yo ./standard-project-structure/generators/projectStructure

 The above command will create some folder and files like:

     .